Software Alternatives, Accelerators & Startups

 • A shortage of teachers for computer science classes in California

 The issue with Alice is that graphical, block based coding is not at all an ergonomic way to code.
 Sure, C++ probably isn't the best for an intro CS courses, either, but even just Python with some wrappers over SDL to draw sprites is not only a better teaching tool it's also forms a more useful springboard to build other projects.
-Graphical, block based coding seems to be a common attempt to make coding more... - Source: Hacker News / 7 months ago
+Graphical, block based coding seems to be a common attempt to make coding more... - Source: Hacker News / over 1 year ago

 • ⚧︎ Super Smash Siblings Trans